yaqwsx/bcthesis/symdivine.md

 ## Theoretical model

-\smt store uses a representation described in ToDo citatce vilik.
+\smt store uses a representation described in \cite{BBH14}.
 A quantifier- free first-order bit-vector \smt formula $\varphi$ called *path condition* is used for description of the possible memory valuations set defined in
 \autoref{sec:symdivine:arch:datastore}.
 The set of program variables $V$ (defined in \autoref{sec:symdivine:arch:datastore}) can be mapped to the set of free variables in the path condition (in a way we describe later in the text).